 - Wham Line: Picard's summation of the ongoing war:Picard: The war is going very badly for the Federation; far worse than is generally known.
 Starfleet Command believes defeat is inevitable.
 Within six months we may have no choice but to surrender.

 - Wham Shot: Tasha Yar?
 Alive?
 Okay, something weird is going on here.

 - What You Are in the Dark: Inverted.
 If the Enterprise-D is successful in helping the Enterprise-C return to their time, the crew of the Enterprise-D will have no idea what they did and what it meant for the Federation.
 They still do it, because it's the right thing to do.
 Although, back in the fixed timeline, Guinan knows and later tells Picard.

 - With All Due Respect: Riker to Picard in regards to sending the Enterprise-C back through time to correct the past that altered the present.Riker: With all due respect, sir, you'd be asking 125 people to die a meaningless death.

 - You Are in Command Now: Lt.
 Castillo, the only remaining bridge officer, takes command of the Enterprise-C after Captain Garrett is killed.

-- You Shall Not Pass: The Enterprise-D's Heroic Sacrifice to allow the Enterprise-C to get back to her own time.
+- The Enterprise-D's Heroic Sacrifice to allow the Enterprise-C to get back to her own time.

 - And of course, once the timeline is restored, the final fate of the Enterprise-C, destroyed after taking on four Romulan warbirds in defense of a Klingon colony.
 Never forget the name Enterprise indeed.